anirudhnkamath/Weather-App/README.md

 # Features

--> Displays the city name, country, temperature, windspeeed, and cloud information.
+-> Displays the city name, country, temperature, wind speeed, and cloud information.
 -> Uses OpenWeather API for real-time data.

 # Languages Used